 Course ID: ÚINF/ | Course name: Project II.

 PRO1b/15

+Active participation in the project.
+Participating in regular project team meetings.
 Presentation of the results achieved in solving a specific problem.
 Uploading a software work.
 Preparation of materials for the promotion of the final work.